 - Go out less

-- Find cheap ways to do or pay for the things you need
+- Find affordable ways to pay for expenses

 So grab a notepad, a notebook or your budget binder, your pencil, ruler, and eraser then begin listing all your purchases made this month so far.